David Zwirner Gallery

 David Zwirner Gallery is an American contemporary art gallery owned by David Zwirner.
-It has four gallery spaces in New York City and one each in London, Hong Kong, and Paris.
+It has four gallery spaces in New York City and one each in Los Angeles, London, Hong Kong, and Paris.

 History

-The Zwirner Gallery opened in 1993 on the ground floor of 43 Greene Street in SoHo in New York City, with a one-man show of the Austrian sculptor Franz West.
+The Zwirner Gallery opened in 1993 on the ground floor of 43 Greene Street in SoHo in New York City with a one-man show of the Austrian sculptor Franz West.

 In 2002 it moved to 525 West 19th Street in the Chelsea neighborhood of New York.
 In 2012 it opened a 10000 sqft London branch in Grafton Street, in Mayfair, and built a large new space, designed by Annabelle Selldorf, at 537 West 20th Street, Chelsea, New York.

-In September 2017 it opened an Upper East Side space in a 1907 townhouse off Madison Avenue, re-designed by Selldorf.
+In September 2017 it opened an Upper East Side space in a 1907 townhouse off Madison Avenue, redesigned by Selldorf.
 A 10000 sqft space at the H Queen's building in Hong Kong was also designed by Selldorf.

 In 2019 the gallery opened an 8600 sqft outpost in the Marais district of Paris, its first in continental Europe.

+The gallery opened 52 Walker, an offshoot exhibition space in New York's Tribeca neighborhood in 2021.
+52 Walker was developed by curator Ebony L. Haynes, a director at the gallery who was hired in 2020.
+Her concept for a new program with the gallery included all-black staff hosting rotating exhibitions in a kunsthalle style, which Zwirner said inspired him to put her in charge of a new separate, autonomous exhibition space.

+In 2023 it opened a 1,300 m2 (15,000 sq ft) branch in the Melrose Hill neighborhood of Los Angeles, California.

-According to The New York Times in 2018, the gallery reports annual revenue of 500 million dollars.
+According to The New York Times in 2018, the gallery reports annual revenue of $500 million dollars.
 Given the overall size of its operations, it is often compared to Gagosian Gallery and Hauser & Wirth.